Charles the Bold: Meeting the Emperor at Trier

-Charles greatly desired to transform the Duchy of Burgundy into a kingdom, to free it from the limitations of vassalage to the French crown and to enhance his personal stature.
-The only way for Charles to realise such a transformation was within the framework of the Holy Roman Empire.
-At Charles's request, Sigismund of Austria proposed Charles to be the next king of the Romans, the title of the successor of the emperor, with the marriage between the Emperor's son and the Charles's daughter as an inducement.
-As one of the richest men in the Europe, and also an ally of the rebellious princes in the empire, the Hungarians, and the Bohemians, Charles was a coveted ally for Emperor Frederick III, who agreed to receive him at Trier.
+Charles greatly desired to transform the Duchy of Burgundy into a kingdom, both to free it from vassalage to the French crown and to enhance his own stature.
+The only way to achieve this was within the framework of the Holy Roman Empire.
+At Charles's request, Sigismund of Austria proposed him as the next king of the Romans, the title borne by the emperor's designated successor.
+As an inducement, he also proposed the marriage of the Emperor's son to Charles's daughter.
+Charles was one of the richest princes in Europe.
+He was allied with the rebellious princes in the Empire, as well as the Hungarians, and the Bohemians.
+This made him an attractive ally for Emperor Frederick III, who agreed to receive him at Trier.

-In October 1473, both parties reached Trier: the Emperor with his son Maximilian and 2,500 horsemen, while the Burgundian entourage consisted of 13,000 men at arms (including artillery), Burgundian nobility, bishops, and treasures and relics.
-(Note: This encounter showcased the economical and cultural differences between Christendom's richer west and poorer east, with the Germans amazed by the wealth of Burgundy and the Burgundians shocked by the Germans' poor equipment.)
-Despite all the grandeur, Frederick III was disappointed that Charles had not brought his daughter, amidst rumours spread by Habsburg adversaries alleging that Mary was physically defective.
-Charles wished to become the king of the Romans and to succeed Frederick as emperor.
-In return, Maximilian would inherit the Burgundian State, and later become emperor.
-(Note: Maximilian's eventual succession reinforced the continuity of the emperorship in the Hapsburg dynasty, which appealed to Frederick III's attachment to his house.)
-In addition, Charles wanted to become a prince-elector, taking the Bohemian seat in the Electoral College, and be recognised as the duke of Guelders.
+In October 1473, both parties arrived at Trier.
+The Emperor came with his son Maximilian and 2,500 horsemen, while the Burgundian entourage included 13,000 men-at-arms, Burgundian nobility, bishops, and a display of treasures and relics.
+(Note: This encounter highlighted the economic and cultural differences between Christendom's richer west and poorer east, with the Germans amazed by the wealth of Burgundy and the Burgundians struck by the poor equipment of the Germans.)
+Despite all the grandeur, Frederick III was disappointed that Charles had not brought his daughter Mary, amid rumours spread by Habsburg opponents that she was physically defective.

+Charles hoped to become the king of the Romans and eventually succeed Frederick as emperor.
+In return, Maximilian would inherit the Burgundian State and later succeed to the imperial throne.
+(Note: Maximilian's eventual succession reinforced the continuity of the emperorship in the Habsburg dynasty, which appealed to Frederick III's attachment to his house.)
+Charles also wanted to become a prince-elector, taking the Bohemian seat in the Electoral College, and to be recognised as the duke of Guelders.

-Although Charles received recognition for his possession of the Duchy of Guelders, he still was not recognised as king of the Romans, in part because Frederick III was convinced that the prince-electors would not vote for Charles to receive the title.
+Although Charles secured recognition of his possession of the Duchy of Guelders, he was still not recognised as king of the Romans, in part because Frederick III believed that the prince-electors would not vote for him.
 During the conference, Charles ignored and alienated the prince-electors.
-When he realised how much he needed their support, Charles tried to impress them with displays of his wealth, but the Germans were not swayed.
-Charles's decision to only interact with the emperor, and not the prince-electors, was a fatal mistake, showing an utter ignorance of German political norms.
+When he realised how much he needed their support, he tried to impress them with displays of his wealth, but they were not swayed.
+Charles largely neglected the prince-electors, a diplomatic misstep that Lecuppre-Desjardin attributes to his "very French political assumptions" and limited understanding of German elective practices.

-As an alternative, Frederick III proposed to elevate the Duchy of Burgundy to a kingdom; Charles accepted.
-The two parties planned for Frederick III to crown Charles in the Trier Cathedral on 25 November.
+As an alternative, Frederick III proposed elevating the Duchy of Burgundy to a kingdom, and Charles accepted.
+The two agreed that Frederick III would crown Charles in the Trier Cathedral on 25 November.
 However, the next day the Emperor secretly departed from Trier, embarking on the Moselle at dawn.
-Charles became enraged, locked himself in his room and smashed the furniture to pieces.
-But he did not break the betrothal between Maximilian and Mary, hoping that he could still become a king.
+Charles became enraged, locked himself in his room, and smashed the furniture to pieces.
+He did not, however, break the betrothal between Maximilian and Mary, still hoping to secure a royal crown.